jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 _ = refl
 ```

+Let's review how we use the different symbols in these tests:

+ - `≡ᵇ` is an operator (function) which we have defined ourselves, and
+   which takes arguments and returns a value.

+ - `≡` is the main connective in a statement we are making.
+It is
+   *not* a boolean function, and we could *not* use its result in a
+   place where a value of type `Bool` is required!
+Instead, it forms a
+   sentence, whose truth Agda can help us assess.

+ - `=` is the syntax Agda uses to make an association with a name
+   (here `_`, used as a dummy name).

 #### Exercise `natneq` (recommended) {#natneq}

 Write a binary operator function `_≢ᵇ_` which is the negation of `_≡ᵇ_`.